kgjersda/MT10Mods/README.md

 You will need a way to fit a brake fluid reservoir.
 Some use Brembo kits, some use different methods.

+#### Brembo RCS 19 upgrade
+This fine piece of kit fits the bike brilliantly.
+However there needs to be done work for the brake switch/cruise control.

 ### Front brake calipers

 MT-10 owners can upgrade to R1/R1M calipers directly.

 MT-10 SP owners would look at Brembos.
 But it looks like Brembos would need spacers/different brake discs.

-#### Brembo RCS 19 upgrade
-This fine piece of kit fits the bike brilliantly.
-However there needs to be done work for the brake switch/cruise control.
+At least one member on Facebook has fitted Brembo GP4 RS calipers.

 ## Electronic